mrios22/vortex-core-lisp-dvorak/README.md

  * Writing lisp programs.
  * Entering numbers quickly using a numeric keypad.

- This README explains my configuration and how you can copy it on your board.
+ This README explains my configuration and how you can copy it onto your board.

 ## Initial Configuration of a New CORE